Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 // asanaAPI("/projects/PROJECT_ID/tasks");

-For other Asana API usage, please refer to the official documentation.
+For other Asana API uses, please refer to the official documentation.

 Summary

-The missing element in automation, work, and development process optimization is never technology, but rather ideas; as long as we have ideas, we can find the right technology to implement them.
+What automation, work, and development process optimization always lack is not technology, but ideas; as long as we have ideas, we can find the right technology to realize them.
 Let’s encourage each other!